poovamraj/PinEditTextField/README.md

         android:textSize="16sp"
         android:textSelectHandle="@drawable/text_handle" // recommended
         app:noOfFields="4"
-        app:distanceInBetween="10dp"  // custom distance can be provided in between fields (applicable to all type of Pin Fields)
+        app:distanceInBetween="10dp"  // custom distance can be provided in between fields (applicable to all types of Pin Fields)
-        app:fieldColor="@color/colorPrimary"  // custom color can be provided (applicable to all type of Pin Fields) app:highlightColor="@color/colorAccent" // custom color can be provided (applicable to all type of Pin Fields) app:highlightEnabled="true" // highlighting can be enabled or disabled (applicable to all type of Pin Fields) app:lineThickness="5dp" // line thickness can be provided (applicable to all type of Pin Fields) android:id="@+id/lineField"/>
+        app:fieldColor="@color/colorPrimary"  // custom color can be provided (applicable to all types of Pin Fields) app:highlightColor="@color/colorAccent" // custom color can be provided (applicable to all types of Pin Fields) app:highlightEnabled="true" // highlighting can be enabled or disabled (applicable to all types of Pin Fields) app:lineThickness="5dp" // line thickness can be provided (applicable to all types of Pin Fields)
+        app:isCustomBackground="true" // to be set to true when background is set (applicable to all types of Pin Fields android:background="@color/colorPrimary"
+        android:id="@+id/lineField"/>

     <com.poovam.pinedittextfield.SquarePinField